Best places to dive in July

 Our top tip for diving Cocos Island: always be prepared!
 Whilst the water only drops a degree or two between seasons, thermoclines in the water mean that temperatures can drop a huge 6 degrees.
 This is not the most pleasant underwater sensation, so make sure you’re suited, booted and have a hood on before you dive.

 Cold currents equal magical diving in the Galapagos

-The water might be colder during July in the Galapagos Islands, however the wildlife that is even more abundant during this time compensates for the chillier temperatures.
+The water might be colder during July in the Galapagos Islands, however, the wildlife that is even more abundant during this time compensates for the chillier temperatures.

 July is the ‘dry’ season in the Galapagos.
-There is less rain, but the temperature both above and below the oceans surface is cooler than during ‘wet’ season.
+There is less rain, but the temperature both above and below the ocean's surface is cooler than during ‘wet’ season.
 During July, the Humbodlt current carries cold water, rich in nutrients and plankton to the Galapagos Islands.
-Where there is plankton, there is filter feeders and in the Galapagos you will have more whale shark and manta encounters than you can possibly imagine.
+Where there is plankton, there are filter feeders and in the Galapagos, you will have more whale shark and manta encounters than you can possibly imagine.
 July is one of the most popular months to visit this spectacular destination, and is thought of as ‘whale shark season’.
 The likelihood of seeing these enormous fish is greatly increased during this time.

 Book the ultimate whale experience in the Great Barrier Reef